 Using the 3D-Audio cuing, the situational awareness and thereby survivability of the air crew will be improved through an instant directional perception of e.g. missile approach-warnings from the EW sensor systems, whereby the reaction time will be improved and critical time for maneuvering added.

 Reduced Hearing Loss and Fatigue

-Using the legacy fighter helmets, pilots often use yellow earplugs to lower the risk of hearing damage.
+Using the legacy fighter helmets, pilots often use earplugs to lower the risk of hearing damage.
 The Terma audio solutions provide a significant improvement to hearing protection through introduction of Active Noise Reduction (ANR) technology and enhanced passive noise attenuation.
 From an operational point of view, these capabilities have proven essential, especially during long missions where the continuous exposure to noise causes air crew fatigue.

 Improved Speech Intelligibility and Flight Safety

 By combining a digital audio solution, Radio Separation, Active Noise Reduction, Electrical Noise Reduction, and improved passive attenuation, the overall speech intelligibility and thereby also flight safety is improved.

 Based on Terma’s unique digital audio solutions and the Terma know-how within acoustics, systems engineering, integration expertise and audio solutions, the Terma audio solutions can be adapted to provide a solution which meets the specific user requirements as well as the required adaption to specific platforms.
 The key functionalities are outlined below:

 Auditory cautions and warnings are embedded and can be triggered via simple commands and/or discrete signals from the subsystems.
 They can be presented as standard monaural or 3D-Audio, depending on system configuration.